lccostajr/edx-documentation/en_us/students/source/SFD_enrolling.rst

 In addition to taking individual edX courses, you can enroll in an XSeries program or MicroMasters program.

-An XSeries program is a group of courses that explore a specific subject in depth.
+An XSeries program is a group of courses that together explore a specific subject in depth.
 An XSeries program offers an XSeries certificate after you earn a verified certificate for all of the courses in the program.
 All courses in an XSeries program offer verified certificates.

 XSeries programs have an "XSeries program" indication in the course catalog on edx.org.
 To learn more about the program and its courses, select the program.